 The Research/Writing/Citation Styles Guide is intended to help you from the start to the end of the research process.
 Starting with deciding on an idea for a research paper, to finding scholarly materials that provide support for your paper, to guides for writing well, and producing a good citation list, also called a bibliography.

-A bibliography is a list of the works you used as sources of support for your paper.
-Certain academic disciplines use certain citation styles.
+A bibliography is a list of the published works that are used to support for your paper.
+Note that certain academic disciplines use distinct citation styles.
 The most common styles are those of the American Psychological Association, known as APA style, that of the Modern Languages Association, known as MLA style, and the style created by the University of Chicago, known as Chicago style.
 A commonly-used subset of Chicago is called Turabian after its most noted editor.
 Under the "Citation Styles" tab you will find pages for using APA, MLA, and Chicago/Turabian.
 There other citation styles and we reference some of them in the page "Other Citation Styles" under the "Citation Styles" tab.
 Check with your professor if you are unsure as to which style you are to use for your research paper.

 Clicking on "How to Read a Citation" under the "Citation Styles" tab, will explain the basic elements of a citation with examples of citations to books, journal articles, conference papers, newspaper articles, online articles, and websites.

 Be sure to note the information on plagiarism.
 If you are caught plagiarizing someone else's work, you will be subject to academic discipline by the Honor Committee, who can assign punishments of varying degrees, the worst of which is expulsion.
-Information about all how the campus handles all types of academic misconduct including plagiarism, follow the link to the Georgia Tech Policy Library https://b.gatech.edu/2y4xyEM
+Information about how the campus handles all types of academic misconduct including plagiarism is on the Georgia Tech Policy Library page.